How to Fix ERR_CONNECTION_RESET Error?

 6. Use a VPN

 If none of the above methods and suggestions work for you, it may be necessary to use a VPN.
 VPNs can help bypass restrictions imposed by your Internet Service Provider or by the website if they have restricted or blocked your access.
-Therefore, using a VPN can be a first step.
+Therefore, using a VPN can be a good first step.
 If accessing the website is successful with a VPN, your IP address might be blocked.

 This can occur if your ISP uses a DHCP server that dynamically assigns your IP to avoid conflicts.
 To get a new IP address, try restarting your router.
 If this does not help, contact your ISP and explain the situation; they may change your IP or investigate any issues with your overall connection.